DavidARidley/SyntaxAndLexicalAnalyzer/README.md

 ## In synerr.txt: <br />
 1.)
 The left bracket following BEGIN is missing creating a syntax error <br />
 2.)
 The left parenthesis following the first when statement is missing creating a syntax error. <br />
 3.)
-The closing right parenthesis of the loop statement is missing creating a syntax error. <br />
+The left bracket in the when statement is missing creating a syntax error.
 4.)
-The closing right bracket preceding where END is supposed to be is missing creating a syntax error. <br />
+The closing right parenthesis of the loop statement is missing creating a syntax error. <br />
 5.)
-The end of file token END is missing creating a syntax error.<br />
+The closing right bracket preceding where END is supposed to be is missing creating a syntax error. <br />